paddymul/buckaroo/README.md

 # Features

 ## High performance table
 The core data grid of buckaroo is based on [AG-Grid](https://www.ag-grid.com/).
 This loads 1000s of cells in less than a second, with highly customizable display, formatting and scrolling.
+Data is loaded lazily into the broser as you scroll, and serialized with parquet.
 You no longer have to use `df.head()` to poke at portions of your data.

 ## Fixed width formatting by default